jai-bansal/airline-tweets-nlp/README.md

 The R and Python analyses are located in the 'R' and 'Python' branches respectively. <br />
 The dataset ('Airline-Sentiment-2-w-AA.csv') is included in both branches.

+The R branch includes the RMarkdown script containing the analysis ('airline_tweet_analysis.Rmd'). <br />
+It also contains a PDF file ('airline_tweet_analysis.pdf') that is the product (with some intermediate editing) of running the RMarkdown script.

+The Python branch...
 ***
 TO BE FILLED IN
 ***